 Alzheimer’s Statistics Worldwide

-19. Asia has the fastest growing number of people with dementia.
+8. Asia records the fastest-growing number of people with dementia.

 (Alzheimer’s Disease International)